Tshobohwa/metrics-webapp/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-In the future, the following features will be added:
+> In the future, the following features will be considered:

 - [ ] **Update pollution info in live**
 - [ ] **Use the local storage to avoid losing data when the user refreshes the page**